slipperydream/MeteorHammer/README.md

 ## Enemies
-- [] Change score multiplier to time bonus for bosses
+- [x] Change score multiplier to time bonus for bosses
-- [] Improve bullet cancelling
+- [-] Improve bullet cancelling
    - bullets fly to the player and become scoring items.
 Need to investigate who owns the bullets

 - Enemy deaths